 This workshop meets for four 60-minute remote (Zoom) sessions.

-Please choose either the July session or the August session:
+Please choose either the July workshop or the August workshop:

 We are happy to offer discounted pricing to families who enroll in multiple activities during Summer 2021.
 Please reach out using the contact form on this page for information.

 Please also reach out if price is a barrier to your family's participation.
 Our hope is to make these experiences available to as many students as possible!

 Mathematics workshops focus on the joy of exploration and discovery.
 No specific mathematical experience is required.